 Non-conventional machining processes are those- where the metal removal process is done through mechanical, electrochemical, chemical, thermoelectric and without involving conventional tools.
 It is also known as the Modern Machining process or Un-Traditional Machining process.

-Or, Non-Conventional machining processes are defined as a group of processes that remove excess material using a variety of techniques involving mechanical, thermal, electrical, or chemical energy, or combinations of these energies, but do not require the use of sharp cutting tools as in traditional manufacturing processes.
+Or, Non-conventional machining processes are defined as a group of processes that remove excess material using a variety of techniques involving mechanical, thermal, electrical, or chemical energy, or combinations of these energies, but do not require the use of sharp cutting tools as in traditional manufacturing processes.

 Merchant(1960) emphasized the need for the development of newer concepts in metal machining.
 By adopting a unified programme and utilizing the result of basic and applied research.
-Non-Traditional Machining is a cutting-edge technique for overcoming the drawbacks of traditional machining.

-The newer machining processes are often called ‘modern machining process’ or ‘Unconventional machining process methods’.
 These are unconventional in the sense that conventional tools are not employed for metal cutting, instead of energy.

 Example of Non-conventional machining process-